lambdaclass/concrete/ROADMAP.md

     on synthetic failures.
 A mutation that changes desugar order, drops provenance, or introduces an extra move/drop/trap must fail.

+### Diagnostics, Spans, Names, And Failure Boundaries

+These items make failures reviewable and keep compiler-internal artifacts from leaking as user-facing truth.

 20. Define diagnostic code ownership by phase.
     The diagnostic ledger completeness gate prevents missing codes; now each phase/category should own a code range or category (parse, check, corecheck,